Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     The customers that match the entered name are displayed in a list below the search bar.
 If no customer with the entered name is displayed, you have to [register the customer](#register-a-customer) first.

 3. Click the appropriate customer name in the list.
     The search view is closed.
 The bill list is displayed again.
-The selected customer name and its address is displayed in the upper left corner of the bill list.
+The customer's name and address is displayed on top of the bill list.

     > [Info] If you want to unassign the customer from the purchase, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button to the right of the selected customer in the upper right corner of the bill list.